Open for submissions December 1, 2019 – February 29, 2020

 Send the three items listed above to our class grant administrator as attached .doc files, to email@example.com.
 Include a brief cover letter with your name and contact info (e-mail, phone in case of emergency).
 If you have questions, direct them to that same address.

-Class grant applications will be considered from December 1st to February 28th, this year.
+Class grant applications will be considered from December 1st, 2019 to February 29th, 2020.
 Applications received outside that period will be discarded unread.

 The grant recipient will be announced by April 15th, annually.
 All applicants will be notified of the status of their application by that date.